 It’s often used for medicinal purposes, to ease common ailments like motion sickness, upset stomach, and morning sickness in pregnant women.
 Another of the health benefits of ginger is that it can be used as a digestive aid and its anti-inflammatory properties.
 Herbal medicine isn’t my forte, but it’s worth mentioning that ginger has plenty of health benefits!

-Here’s what you need to know about ginger powder vs. ginger root, so that you can choose the form that works best for your recipes.
+Here’s what you need to know about ginger powder vs. ginger root, so that you can choose the form that works best in baked goods and other recipes.

 What is Ginger Root?